apache/royale-docs/formatter.md

 ## User Guide

-Below are some pointers to help you get started with the Royale formatter in various environments.
+Below are some pointers to help you get started with the [Apache Royale](https://royale.apache.org/) formatter in various environments.

 ### Command line